cert-manager/website/content/en/docs/tutorials/acme/ingress.md

 > Note: If your challenges are not becoming 'valid' and remain in the 'pending'
 > state (or enter into a 'failed' state), it is likely there is some kind of
 > configuration error.
-Read the [`Challenge resource reference
+Read the [Challenge resource reference
-> docs`]`../reference/challenges.md` for more information on debugging failing
+> docs](../../../reference/api-docs/#acme.cert-manager.io/v1alpha2.Challenge) for more
-> challenges.
-TODO: add reference docs link
+> information on debugging failing challenges.

 Once the challenge(s) have been completed, their corresponding challenge resources will be *deleted*, and the 'Order' will be updated to reflect the